“Home is where the heart is.” – Pliny the Elder

 7. Watch the News

 Okay, so it may seem that there is more bad news than good when we flip on the television nowadays.
 Who needs that?
-But whether it’s following current events on the evening news or keeping up to date with what’s going on locally in your community, you may be surprised how being a current events aficionado boosts your mood and your mind.
+But whether it’s following current events in the evening news or keeping up to date with what’s going on locally in your community, you may be surprised how being a current event’s aficionado boosts your mood and your mind.
 Using that noggin of yours helps reduce the risk of Alzheimer’s Disease.
-Social interaction can also keep your mind in tip top shape and what better way to be social than to talk about the news?
+Social interaction can also keep your mind in tip-top shape and what better way to be social than to talk about the news?